 The 5210 program includes:

 Each month, the students concentrate on a different number in the 5210 program.
-Each number is color-coded, and for the PAMF-facilitated programs, students get a wristband color-coded with that month’s number.
+Each number is color-coded, students get a wristband color-coded with that month’s number.
 There are also tips on how to fit these goals into real life, one at a time.
 Among other resources is a list of free healthy rewards for the kids – choose a favorite game, get a homework pass, have class outside – and learning what constitutes a portion size.